I’ve been thinking a lot lately about the long game in fashion business.

 Maybe it’s time to evaluate what you’re spending money on and where that money could be put to better use.

-It is not something that happens overnight and it’s not something that has a straight trajectory upwards.
+A thriving business is not something that happens overnight and it’s not something that has a straight trajectory upwards.

 It’s full of twists, turns, squiggly lines, ups, downs, turnarounds, and lots and lots of detours.